Ari Behn: Marriage and family

-On 24 May 2002, Behn married Princess Märtha Louise, the eldest child of Harald V of Norway.
+On 24 May 2002, Behn married Princess Märtha Louise, the elder child of Harald V of Norway.
 Märtha Louise is a self-described clairvoyant who led her own alternative therapy center named Astarte Education/Soulspring, commonly known in Norway as the "angel school" (engleskolen), which provided training in communication with angels and communication with the dead.

 At the time of their wedding, his wife was second in the line of succession to the Norwegian throne after her younger brother; from her birth in 1971 to 1990, she was not in the line of succession at all due to Norway's agnatic primogeniture succession.
 She was, however, 31st in the line of succession to the British throne at the time of her birth, being descended from Edward VII.
 Behn remained a private citizen and held no title, royal status, or special privileges during the marriage; since 1814, Norway has had no nobility and no concept of commoners, only citizens.
 They had three daughters, all of whom are also private citizens: Maud Angelica Behn (born 2003), Leah Isadora Behn (born 2005), and Emma Tallulah Behn (born 2008).

 The family moved for a time to the United Kingdom and lived in the Islington section of North London.
 They also lived in New York City before moving back to Norway and making their home in the valley of Lommedalen, outside Oslo.

 On 5 August 2016, the Royal Court announced that Princess Märtha Louise and Behn had started divorce proceedings and intended to share custody of their three daughters.
 They were divorced in 2017.

 At the time of his death, Behn was in a relationship with lawyer Ebba Rysst Heilman.